The motor accidents guidelines will be an important resource for you in helping a claimant.

 There are new dispute types in the statutory benefits scheme.

 Legal fees will not be able to be claimed for some dispute types under the new scheme.
+Find more information in our legal costs in claims for CTP statutory benefits factsheet.

 If you have any questions regarding this information contact, please call us on 1300 656 919.